quicwg/base-drafts/draft-ietf-quic-transport.md

 Payload Length:

-: The length of the Payload field in octets.
+: The length of the Payload field in octets, encoded as a variable-length integer ({{integer-encoding}}).

 Payload: